 The Road of the War Prisoners

-Vereshchagin’s war canvases exemplify the avant-garde Russian interpretation of French Realism, a movement that embraced truthful portrayals of contemporary themes to bring about social reform.
-The openly antiwar The Road of the War Prisoners was rejected for the czar’s collection.
-In 1891 Vereshchagin finally sold both canvases displayed here to collectors in New York still haunted by the horrors of the American Civil War.
+Openly antiwar in its biting realism and unflinching portrayal of death, The Road of the War Prisoners was rejected for the czar’s collection.
+In 1891, Vereshchagin sold both canvases to New York collectors still haunted by the horrors of the U.S. Civil War.

 Oil on canvas

 71 1/4 x 117 11/16 x 2 1/4 in.
 (181 x 298.9 x 5.7 cm)

 frame: 79 3/4 × 126 3/16 × 6 3/4 in.
 (202.6 × 320.5 × 17.1 cm) (show scale)

 Gift of Lilla Brown in memory of her husband, John W. Brown

 Vasily Vereshchagin (Russian, 1842-1904).
 The Road of the War Prisoners, 1878-1879.
 Oil on canvas, 71 1/4 x 117 11/16 x 2 1/4 in.
 (181 x 298.9 x 5.7 cm).
 Brooklyn Museum, Gift of Lilla Brown in memory of her husband, John W. Brown

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.